khansaAmrouni/openstack-yoga-install/README.md

     - Controller Node: 1 processor, 4 GB memory, and 5 GB storage

     - Compute Node: 1 processor, 2 GB memory, and 10 GB storage
-(For first-time installation and testing purposes, many users select to build each host as a virtual machine (VM).
+(Note: for first-time installation and testing purposes, many users select to build each host as a virtual machine (VM).
 The primary benefit of VMs is using One physical server that can support multiple nodes, each with almost any number of network interfaces.)

 I- At Controller Node we install: